Advertisement

 You can’t say yes to everyone and everything and do all of it well.
 Well, maybe you can and nobody has yet sent me the memo.

-Dawn* has a particularly demanding mother in law who has no qualms asking her for help in the charity she runs.
-Dawn says it’s getting to the point where she’s at breaking point.
+Dawn* has a particularly demanding mother-in-law who has no qualms asking her for help in the charity she runs.
+Dawn says she’s at breaking point.

 I get where Dawn is coming from.
-I’m a classic people pleaser.
-I say yes and immediately regret it afterwords.
-The thing is, I want to actually help, the problem is the execution of the favour because I’m not only at capacity, but I’m beyond it.
+I’m a classic people-pleaser.
+I say yes and immediately regret it afterwards.
+The thing is, I want to help, the problem is the execution of the favour because I’m not only at capacity, I’m beyond it.

-Psychologist Laurie Lewland says that crafting a helpful strategy can give you clarity around the kinds of things to which you want to say yes or no to.
+Psychologist Laurie Lewland says that crafting a helpful strategy can give you clarity around the kinds of things to which you want to say yes or no.

 “Make a list of your top three priorities (and understand that they may change).
 Post these priorities where you will see them all the time: your bathroom mirror, your nightstand, your laptop, your car’s dashboard.
 When someone asks something of you, check to see if it will serve any of the things you declared you wanted to put your time and energy toward.
 If the answer is yes, feel free to answer the inquiry affirmatively.
 If it is not in line with your objectives, say no.”